christianalfoni/impact/docs/03_Understanding_The_Design.md

 # Understanding The Design

 Reacts responsibility is to compose dynamic user interfaces and doing so across the client and server boundary.
 The primitives of React for state are scoped to individual components and you rely on mechanisms like props passing and context providers to share state and management of that state between components.
 A common misconception about React is that its primitives is designed to manage state, but they are really more about synchronising state.
 It quite quickly becomes cumbersome to use Reacts primitives to share state and state management across components in a way that performs and scales.
-Also expressing state management with the mental overhead of the reconciliation loop creates friction.
+Expressing state management with the mental overhead of the reconciliation loop creates friction.

 **The first principle** of **Impact** is to allow scoping state and management of the state to component trees, as opposed to using only a global scope.